-Like many firms in the Architecture, Engineering, Construction (AEC) industry, NTM doesn’t market a product.
+Like many firms in the Architecture, Engineering, and Construction (AEC) industry, NTM doesn’t market a product.
 Instead, they provide digital marketing for professional services.
 That got us thinking.
 What are the key differences between professional services and product marketers?

 Product Marketing vs Professional Services Marketing